Kiora Pharmaceuticals Inc. (KPRX) Reveals an Earnings Mystery

 Sponsored

-KPRX currently public float of 0.88M and currently shorts hold a 9.59% ratio of that float.
-Today, the average trading volume of KPRX was 622.27K shares.
+The average price from analysts is $259.50, which is $60.79 above the current price.
+KPRX currently public float of 1.01M and currently shorts hold a 8.41% ratio of that float.
+Today, the average trading volume of KPRX was 678.44K shares.

 KPRX’s Market Performance

-KPRX stocks went up by 0.17% for the week, with a monthly drop of -27.70% and a quarterly performance of 5.81%, while its annual performance rate touched -90.48%.
-The volatility ratio for the week stands at 7.81% while the volatility levels for the past 30 days are set at 8.56% for Kiora Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is 5.15% for KPRX stocks with a simple moving average of -56.03% for the last 200 days.
+KPRX stocks went down by -37.12% for the week, with a monthly drop of -45.20% and a quarterly performance of -64.05%, while its annual performance rate touched -93.23%.
+The volatility ratio for the week stands at 15.59% while the volatility levels for the past 30 days are set at 9.34% for Kiora Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -35.70% for KPRX stocks with a simple moving average of -74.49% for the last 200 days.

-During the last 5 trading sessions, KPRX rose by +9.69%, which changed the moving average for the period of 200-days by -75.93% in comparison to the 20-day moving average, which settled at $6.28.
-In addition, Kiora Pharmaceuticals Inc. saw -90.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KPRX fell by -37.12%, which changed the moving average for the period of 200-days by -86.44% in comparison to the 20-day moving average, which settled at $5.64.
+In addition, Kiora Pharmaceuticals Inc. saw -93.86% in overturn over a single year, with a tendency to cut further losses.